cesar-arce/cesar-arce/README.md

 </p>

-### <p align="justify"> We empower businesses with tailored Odoo ERP implementations, Business Intelligence, and Data Science—unlocking efficiency, clarity, and long-term success. 🔓
+### <p align="justify"> We empower businesses with tailored Odoo ERP implementations, Business Intelligence, and Data Science—unlocking productivity, clarity, and long-term success. 🔓
-### 🔑 From process optimization to predictive modeling, our solutions drive efficiency, innovation, and sustainable growth.
+### 🔑 From process optimization to predictive modeling, our solutions drive agility, innovation, and measurable results.

 </p>

-### <p align="justify"> 💡 Our mission: transform complexity into clarity with customized solutions that drive efficiency, growth, and sustainable success.
+### <p align="justify"> 💡 Our mission: transform complexity into clarity with customized solutions that fuel resilience, scalability, and sustainable growth.

 </p>